A daughter of the '60s feminist revolution asked,

 "Why have a wedding when I could have my own band?"

-And then she made history.
+And then she made history...
+In Japan

 Christmas cake (noun): 1) a holiday dessert considered stale the day after Christmas; 2) Japanese slang term for an unmarried woman over 25 ( as in "spinster" or "cat lady")